GrottoPress/jentil/README.md

 ## Architecture

-*Jentil* is developed using the [SUV](https://github.com/grottopress/wordpress-suv/) architecture.
-You might want to [check that out](https://github.com/grottopress/wordpress-suv/), as it may give a better understanding of the core philosophy underpinning *Jentil*'s development.
+Jentil is developed using the [SUV](https://github.com/grottopress/wordpress-suv/) architecture.
+You might want to [check that out](https://github.com/grottopress/wordpress-suv/), as it may give a better understanding of the core philosophy underpinning Jentil's development.

 ## Security